vecna/trackmap/README.md

   * **-i**: To be used when you're in an *Instable Internet Connection*, like, a wifi with many packet loss.
   * **-o**: Specify a different output directory: **needed** when are performed multiple tests.
   * **-d**: Disable the data delivery to us.
-Permit to collect the data and have the file local.
+Permit to collect the data and have the file local. (you can send it later with -s)
   * **-l**: If you have not installed phantom 1.9.2 on the path specified above, and you want use your distribution's phantomjs.

 To see a list of countries, just tape *./perform_analysis.py -c something*: the software shows the available countries (or check yourself [here](https://github.com/vecna/trackmap/tree/master/verified_media) )